 He combined his own learning trips with lobbying for the establishment of a burn centre, and in 1974 the first burn centre in the Netherlands was opened in Beverwijk.
 It was soon followed by two more centres and Rudi played a major role in the establishment of these centres as well.

-After the Dutch Burn Association, the European Burn Association followed, and, again, Rudi was one of the main initiators.
-For his work, the EBA honoured him by instituting the “Rudi Hermans Lecture”.
+After the Dutch Burn Association, the European Burn Association followed, and, again, Rudy was one of the main initiators.
+For his work, the EBA honoured him by instituting the “Rudy Hermans Lecture”.

 Not only the technical aspects of burn care had his interest: his bedside manner and general care of the patients’ well-being were highly rated, as were his general surgery skills.

 Rudy retired at the age of 65 but remained active in the burn community long afterwards.

 He was entrepreneurial and very dexterous: as a teenager he had a small factory where he built miniature airplanes out of balsa wood, and together with his family he built a very comfortable second house out of a barn in his beloved rural France.
 He enjoyed the good things in life but preferred a glass of wine at home with friends and colleagues to serious dinners.

 For his work and dedication he received many awards, including two Dutch knighthoods, the Everett Idris Evans Award (1983), the G. Whitaker International Burns Prize (1994), and an Award of the International Red Cross.